MediShield Life to be enhanced, but premiums set to rise

 The proposed changes include raising the policy year claim limit from S$100,000 to S$150,000; and the introduction of treatment-specific claim limits for community hospital care and outpatient radiotherapy.

-It also recommended a lower deductible for day surgeries for older patients, so that they are not discouraged from choosing a day surgery over an inpatient stay.
+It also recommended a lower deductible for day surgeries for older patients, so that they are not discouraged from choosing day surgery over inpatient stay.

 Fang Ai Lian, chairman of the MediShield Life Council, said MediShield Life plays a key role in ensuring healthcare services remain affordable and gives Singaporeans greater peace of mind.
 "We have to periodically review and update the scheme benefits and premiums to keep pace with evolving medical practice, healthcare cost inflation and actual claims experience, so that it continues to provide assurance for Singaporeans while remaining sustainable."